spaced-out-thoughts-dev-foundation/spaced-out-thoughts-dev-foundation.github.io/docs/dao.markdown

 3. operating in a resource constrained environment is not an issue: *while we get (2), a tradeoff is we have to accept an exceptionally constrained execution environment in terms of resources, speed, etc.*
 4. automated transfer of value: *we can leverage oracles to define goals, linking rewards to these goals, automatically transferring rewards upon successful completion*

-**Document Overview:** we set forth exactly what functionality is required in order to codify it in *Functions* and the philosophy in which we strive to operate in *Operating Philosophy*.
-Finally, we layout the proposed design of the DAO architecture in *Contract Design* (note that design will change over time as our understanding and assumptions evolve).

 ***

 ## Functions